 3. Unstable employment record

-Because banks consider your ability to pay the loan off in the long run, they will be looking at your employment record.
+Because banks consider your ability to pay the loan off in the long run, they will be looking at your employment background checks.
 So if you have an unstable employment record or worse, no employment at all, banks will be hesitant to grant your loan application.
 Lenders will require certain employment tenure or length of service, which is why banks typically require you to submit a certificate of employment.

 4. Insufficient income